Spine Surgery in Turkey : Types, Risks, Recovery, and Latest Techniques 2025

 The combination of skilled surgeons and cutting-edge technology sets a high standard in spinal cord surgery, ensuring optimal outcomes for patients.

-Turkish clinics and hospitals known for their patient-centered approach, providing personalized treatment plans, state-of-the-art facilities, and comprehensive post-surgery rehabilitation programs.
+Turkish clinics and hospitals are known for their patient-centered approach, providing personalized treatment plans, state-of-the-art facilities, and comprehensive post-surgery rehabilitation programs.

 This holistic care model not only accelerates recovery but also ensures highest levels of patient satisfaction.